 By M Ghazali Khan

 London: In a display of unity against unbridled series of rapes and other crimes against women in India, particularly in Uttar Pradesh more than 400 people of various denominations have protested outside the Indian High Commission, 4 June.
 Protesters included British Dalit organisations, women rights organisations, writers, poets and filmmakers.
+For various crimes, contact sex crimes lawyers practicing in Festus area, to prevent such cases.

 They expressed solidarity with the rape victims and survivors of Badaun and Bhagana and their families and outrage against police’s complicity and connivance of the local administration in these crimes.
 There was a visible anger on the faces of protesters against Indian government’s protection of the rapists belonging to upper caste and economically powerful class.
 They held placards reading, “Modi Parliament Day One: Bhagana Rape Survivors Evicted in Delhi!
 Is this democracy” and “We remember Bathani Tola, Bathe,Kharlaniji, Bhagana, Badaun…How many more?” and shouted slogans, “UP Government Shame Shame!
 Modi Government Shame Shame!”